anirudh303/little-lemon-website/README.md

 ## Description

 This website serves as the digital front for Little Lemon Restaurant.
 It was crafted during a capstone project for the META Frontend Developer course.
-The design is modern, offering a platform for visitors to check out the menu and book tables effortlessly.
+The design is modern, offering a platform for visitors to check out the menu and book tables effortlessly.I've used React Js,Tailwind CSS, Chakra UI,Yup and Formik to make this project.

 ## Features